jmatth11/i2c-avr-driver/README.md

 ## Demo

-The demo has an ATtiny85 loaded with the code in this project hooked up to an arduino uno using the Wire library to act as a secondary device to talk to.
+The demo has an ATtiny85 loaded with the code in this project hooked up to an arduino uno using the Wire library to act as a target device to talk to.

 Actions performed:
-- The primary (ATtiny85) sends "Hello, World!" to the secondary (Arduino Uno) device.
+- The controller (ATtiny85) sends "Hello, World!" to the target (Arduino Uno) device.
-- The primary requests a read from the secondary to toggle the LED.
+- The controller requests a read from the target to toggle the LED.

 https://github.com/user-attachments/assets/6c168a57-7b3c-4304-adfc-d2d9f486735c